-- 2. Import the IR code data set from the Common Resource Library. - a.
+- 2. Import the IR code data set. - a.
 Right-click the Cable TV IR Device in the System Tree and select Import from File.
-The Open File dialog box opens to the IR section of the Common Resource Library.
+The Open File dialog box opens.

 b.
-Browse to Motorola/Cable then select the CABLE BOX INSIGHT.IRF file and click Open to import the selected file.
+Browse to C:\Homelogic\Training Files then select the CABLE BOX INSIGHT.IRF file and click Open to import the selected file.
 After a moment, the Configurator will refresh, and the imported codes will appear under Cable TV.

 - c.
 Configure the IR output for the IR device.
-The following steps define the IR port on the back of the HC controller to which the IR is routed. - Select Cable TV under IR Devices to display its properties on the right. - In the Default Sender field, select IR Output 1, then click Apply.
+The following steps define the IR port on the back of the HC controller to which the IR is routed. - Select Cable TV under IR Devices to display its properties on the right. - In the Default Sender field, select IR Output 1, and then click Apply.